Web Platform Design Principles

 1.9.
 Leave the web better than you found it

-As you add new capabilities to the web platform, do so in a way that improves the overall platform, for example its security or privacy vulnerabilities, or accessibility characteristics.
-The existence of a defect in one part of the platform must not be used as a license for adding or extending such defect into new capabilities and thereby further decreasing the overall platform quality.
-Where possible, build new web capabilities that improve the overall platform quality.
+As you add new capabilities to the web platform, do so in a way that improves the overall platform, for example its security, privacy or accessibility characteristics.

 Parts of the web platform evolve independently.
 Issues that are present with a certain web technology now may be fixed in a subsequent iteration.
 Duplicating these issues makes fixing them more difficult.
 By adhering to this principle we can make sure overall platform quality improves over time.